Navy plane that crashed in Philippine Sea located deep in Pacific

 A U.S. Navy plane that crashed in the Philippine Sea in November, killing three sailors, has been located in the Pacific Ocean.

 The C-2A Greyhound aircraft, which was carrying 11 sailors from Japan to the aircraft carrier USS Ronald Reagan before crashing on Nov.
-22, now rests at a depth of about 18,500 feet, the Japan-based U.S. 7th Fleet on Saturday.
+22, now rests at a depth of about 18,500 feet, the Japan-based U.S. 7th Fleet said Saturday.

 A contracted salvage vessel located the aircraft using a pinger locator that homed in on the crashed plane’s emergency signal.